Milton's divorce tracts: Aftermath

 In August 1643, Milton addressed the Westminster Assembly on the matter of divorce, arguing that it was a private matter.
-Despite the contentious nature of the topic, the Assembly and Parliament did not censure him; in fact, the Assembly, which acted with the full authority of Parliament in religious matters, allowed for divorce in the Confession of Faith ('Of Marriage and Divorce,' Chapter 24, Section 5) in cases of infidelity or abandonment.
+Despite the contentious nature of the topic, the Assembly and Parliament did not censure him; in fact, the Assembly, which acted with the full authority of Parliament in religious matters, allowed for divorce in the Confession of Faith in cases of infidelity or abandonment.

 The Westminster Confession of Faith states: 'Adultery or fornication, committed after a contract, being detected before marriage, giveth just occasion to the innocent party to dissolve that contract.
 In the case of adultery after marriage, it is lawful for the innocent party to sue out a divorce, and after the divorce to marry another, as if the offending party were dead.'

 The Assembly was a broad representation of the 'Puritan' community in Britain at that time.
 120 members were leaders in the Church of England, 30 were lay delegates and 6 were commissioners from the Church of Scotland.